-What Are the Benefits of Remote Employee Monitoring Software?
+The Benefits of a Remote Employee Monitoring Tool

 98% of employees surveyed said they would like the option to work remotely (at least some of the time) for the rest of their careers.1 To continue offering this perk in the long term companies need to implement the best employee monitoring software to keep each remote employee productive and secure no matter where they work.

 86% of remote workers feel the need to prove that they are engaged while working remotely.4

 Today’s Insights displays the real-time productivity and availability status of individuals and teams via an at-a-glance dashboard.

 Easily view the most recent productivity metrics to understand who is actively working and what application/website they last used.

 - Get high-level views of the apps and websites activity of individual users and teams

 - Easily see who is online now and who hasn’t logged in today

 - Filter cards by activity, productivity, name, and average activity time

 Measure Productivity to Identify Unproductive Employees